 - are open for two applications rounds annually.

-Round 5 is now OPEN.
-The CRC Programme's confirmed dates for Round 5 can be found below.
+Round 5 has now closed.
+Tentative dates for Round 6 can be found below.

 RIC Major Initiatives will be coordinating University support for these rounds.